What is a UGC Creator? Steps To Become One + Examples

 TikTok UGC Creator example

-Ashley Yi
+4. Ashley Yi

-Ashley Yi, also known as @ashyizzle on TikTok, and @ashyi on Instagram is quickly becoming one of the most entertaining and relatable creators on social media platforms.
-With over 5.6 million followers on TikTok, 400K on Instagram, Ashley’s content features everything from hilarious skits to heartfelt moments with her friends and family.
+Ashley Yi, also known as @ashyizzle on TikTok and @ashyi on Instagram, is quickly becoming one of the most entertaining and relatable creators on social media platforms.
+With over 5.6 million followers on TikTok 400K on Instagram, Ashley’s content features everything from hilarious skits to heartfelt moments with her friends and family.

-One thing that truly sets her apart from the rest is her ability to be transparent about her own struggles and insecurities, and many times in a very hilarious format.
+One thing that truly sets her apart from the rest is her ability to be transparent about her own struggles and insecurities, and many times in a hilarious format.
 Whether she’s sharing a funny moment or discussing a serious topic, she always manages to make her viewers feel like they’re right there with her.
 So if you’re looking for a breath of fresh air be sure to check here out.

 Here is an example of recent UGC content she created for @baskinrobbins and their new flavor of the month: